nus-cs2103-AY2021S2/ip/docs/README.md

    including `2021-01-13 13:40` (ISO-like format), `Jan 13` (American-style),
    `13 Jan` (British-style), `13/1/2021` (old school), etc.
    Description of exact parsing rules is in the Java documentation.
+1. Options are prefixed with the `/` symbol.
+But this program also knows to parse dates containing `/`.